There are a lot of interesting habits people consider for losing weight. Find out whether lemon water actually helps with weight loss or not.

 Staying hydrated could even help with breaking down fat (8).
 Drinking enough water will not only improve your health but also help you get closer to your physical goals.

 Most of the physical benefits of lemon water come from the main ingredient: water.
-You get most of the same benefits from drinking the same quantity in regular water.
+You get most of the same benefits from drinking the same quantity of regular water.

 The potential benefits of the lemon are so small that they are not really suited to use as an argument for lemon water being especially good for weight loss.

 If the lemon helps you drink your daily amount of water and avoid unhealthy drinks it’s great for you.
-If not, it’s most likely not worth putting any time and effort in.
+If not, it’s most likely not worth putting any time and effort into.